Memorial Best: Gift of Melodies

 Memorial Best: Gift of Melodies is the third and the last greatest hits album by Japanese pop-rock band Field of View.
 It was released on 9 October 2002 on Zain Records, on the same day as their music video compilation "View Clips -Memorial Best-".
-The album includes all of their released singles in addition to some unreleased songs.
+The album includes their released singles and some unreleased songs.
 The "view" singles are not included.
 The album reached #19 in its first week and sold 12,000 copies.
 The album charted for 2 weeks and sold more than 16,000 copies.
 After the album's release and their last live performance, Field of View disbanded.